iterative/dvc.org/static/docs/commands-reference/import-url.md

 the local copy is out of date.
 DVC uses this remote URL to download the data to the workspace initially, and to re-download it upon changes.

-The `dvc import` command helps the user create such an external data dependency.
+The `dvc import-url` command helps the user create such an external data dependency.
 The `url` argument should provide the location of the data to be imported, while `out` is used to specify the (path and) name of the imported data file or directory in the workspace.

 DVC supports several types of (local or) remote locations: